Same Day Macomb County Flood Restoration Services Fast Urgent Flooded Carpet Flooring Residential Emergency Removal Sewer Repair

 Protective Wear

-Addressing Humidity After
+Addressing Humidity

-Materials Management After The Sewer Backup
+Professional Management During Sewer Backup Cleaning

 Flooring Materials

-Once the walls have been treated or removed it is time to move onto the floor.
 There are only a few types of floor covering that can survive a sewer back up.
 Any absorbent floor coverings will always have to be discarded.
 That includes carpet, padding, laminate wood and hardwood.
 Any floating style laminates or vinyl style flooring’s will also always need to be removed.

 There is no way to pull and clean sewer water from underneath these floors that would provide a clean enough end result.
-Ceramic tile, installed over a cement foundation, is typically OK, as well as glue down vinyl tile, so long as the installation is secure and there are no gaps in the tile for water to find.
-Any loose vinyl or ceramic tile will allow water to become trapped underneath it and will always have to be removed.
-Once your flooring has been removed, or inspected and deemed salvageable, it is time for cleanup.
+Ceramic tile, installed over a cement foundation, is typically OK, as well as glue down vinyl tile, as long as the installation is secure and there are no gaps in the tile for water to find.

 High Pressure Steam Cleaning – Necessary After A Sewer Backup

-Starting from the base of the stairs, your team should have cleaned your floor using high pressure steam cleaning regardless of your floor covering.
 High pressure steam cleaning has multiple advantages to regular mop cleaning.
-By pressure blasting your flooring with high pressure, hot steam, we are able to break loose any stubborn contaminants and push water out of the extremely small pockets in your concrete floors or grout.
-Mop cleaning requires multiple bucket and mop head changed whereas steam cleaning allows us to introduce clean water to the problem and remove it quickly and cleanly.
+By pressure blasting your flooring with high pressure, hot steam will break loose any stubborn contaminants and push water out of the extremely small pockets in your concrete floors, tile and grout.

 Treating All Surfaces – Applying Agents For Germ Elimination

-Placing Drying Equipment – After The Sewer Backup
+Placing Drying Equipment – After The Sewer Backup Service

 After the floor has been cleaned completely and an antimicrobial agent has been sprayed, it is time to place our equipment.
 Depending on the type and scope of your water loss, your tech will place certain equipment around your basement to force air over your wet building materials.
 Fans are used primarily for this purpose, set against walls and over flooring to push dry air along wet materials in an attempt to soak that excess water up and pass it to our next piece of equipment, the dehumidifier.